Indoor Rabbit Cages

 Note: Measurements are approximate.

-However big your rabbit's cage is, it will still need daily exercise in a much larger area.
+However big your rabbit's cage is, your rabbit will still need daily exercise in a much larger area.
+Attaching a play pen to the cage is a good way to provide this extra space.

 Cage Height

-It's important that your rabbit's cage is tall enough for it to sit upright without having to crouch or knock its ears on the top.
+It's important that your rabbit's cage is tall enough for it to stand on its hind legs without having to crouch or knock its ears on the top.
 Some cages are aimed at guinea pigs and are not tall enough for a rabbit to stand up in.
 I have only included cages at least 18" tall in the rabbit cage list.
-This is a minimum height and medium-large rabbit breeds will need taller cages.
+This is a minimum height and anything other than the smallest rabbit breeds will need 2' (60cm) or higher cages.

 Cage Floor

-Rabbit cages with wire bottoms will need covering or the wire removing; rabbits feet are not designed for these and they can cause injury.
-They are particularly unsuitable for rex breeds as they only have very thin coverings of fur on their feet.
+Rabbit cages with wire floors are common in the US, but less so in the UK.
+If the cage you choose has a wire floor this will need removing or the wire covering; rabbits feet are not designed for these and they can cause sores on the bottom of the feet.
+They are particularly unsuitable for rex breeds as they only have very thin covering of fur on their feet which offers little padding to protect the skin.

 Cage Door

-Large cage doors give easier access to your rabbit.
-Side doors are best as they allow your rabbit to go in and out as it needs.
-If the door doubles as a ramp it should either be solid or you will need to cover it - to prevent your rabbit catching a leg in the bars and hurting it.
+Some cages a let down by the size of the doors.
+To lift your rabbit out you'll need a door wide enough to fit your arms and the rabbit through.
+Large cage doors also make it easier to do tasks like change the litter tray without removing the top of the cage.
+Atleast one side door is essential, as they allow your rabbit to go in and out as it needs, and it's less threatening to lift your rabbit from the side than above.
+If the door doubles as a ramp, it should either be solid or you will need to cover it - to prevent your rabbit catching a leg in the bars as it hops about which can cause injuries.

 Recent Blog Posts